ClearMatch

 The "Other" share reflects the geographic spread of the big primes — Lockheed (Fort Worth, Marietta, Sunnyvale, Orlando), RTX (Manchester NH, El Segundo), L3Harris (Melbourne FL).
 None dominate individually but collectively they're the defense industrial base outside the named hubs.

-Locations sourced from ATS adapter output.
-Approximately a third of cleared rows had no structured location field and are excluded from the breakdown above; coverage tightens adapter-by-adapter.
+Locations are drawn from the postings themselves where available.
+About a third of cleared roles had no structured location and are excluded from the breakdown above; that share shrinks as our coverage improves.

 // Top Skills In Demand